Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: physical models

 where $\omega_\mathrm{r}/2\pi$ and $ \omega_j/2\pi $ are the new cavity and transmon frequencies which have been renormalized due to the coupling.
 The dispersive interaction energies, $\hbar \chi_j$, shift the cavity resonance frequencies by $\chi_j/2\pi$ depending on the state of the qutrit $ |j\rangle $.
 Similarly, for a cavity populated with $n$ photons, the transmon transition frequencies $(\omega_{j+1}-\omega_{j})/2\pi$ are also shifted by $(\chi_{j+1}-\chi_j)n/2\pi$, which is proportional to the photon number $n$.

 \kz{As an example of the strong-dispersive regime in the context of qubits,} Fig.~\ref{fig2I}(a) displays the cavity spectrum when the dispersive interaction with a qubit shifts its resonance frequency.
-The strong dispersive regime \cite{Gambetta2006,Schuster2007} occurs when the the cavity linewidth $\kappa$ is much smaller than the dispersive shifts $\chi_j$, leading to well resolved cavity spectral peaks.
+The strong dispersive regime \cite{Gambetta2006,Schuster2007} occurs when the cavity linewidth $\kappa$ is much smaller than the dispersive shifts $\chi_j$, leading to well-resolved cavity spectral peaks.
 In turn, the qubit spectrum is split depending on the cavity photon number \cite{Gambetta2006}, and thus the statistics of the field can be resolved \cite{Schuster2007}. \kz{The strong dispersive regime has proved to be useful in a range of different experimental tasks.
 For example, because of the large shifts of the cavity spectrum, quantum non-demolition measurement can be performed ``selectively'' between one state and its orthogonal subspace \cite{Wang2022}.
-In the context of multiple qubits, this regime has been used to demonstrate a coherent entangling gate between non-interacting qubits \cite{Blumenthal2021,Lewalle2022}.} In this proposal, \kz{we will harness the the strong dispersive regime to create autonomous feedback on the quantum state of two nearest-neighbour qutrits, the basic idea of which is introduced below with a comparatively simpler model of nearest-neighbour qubits. }
+In the context of multiple qubits, this regime has been used to demonstrate a coherent entangling gate between non-interacting qubits \cite{Blumenthal2021,Lewalle2022}.} \refet{In addition, the strong dispersive regime enables control and entanglement of quantum states encoded in cavity modes \cite{Su2022_1,Su2022_2,Su2022_3}.} In this proposal, \kz{we will harness the strong dispersive regime to create autonomous feedback on the quantum state of two nearest-neighbor qutrits, the basic idea of which is introduced below with a comparatively simpler model of nearest-neighbor qubits. }